hyperledger/fabric/docs/source/test_network.md

 After you have used the `network.sh` to create a channel, you can start a chaincode on the channel using the following command:

+Before installing the Go, typescript or javascript version of the chaincode make sure that the required language compiler is installed on your local enviroment.
+For using Java chaincode requires gradle and Java.

 ```
 ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-go -ccl go
 ```